 The partnership between the Arts Council of Wales and Local Government provides the foundation of the arts in Wales.
-However, funding reductions in local authority funding to the arts continued during 2016/17 with most local authorities currently saying that they will be making no financial contribution to cultural provision by 2020.

-In some cases local authorities are simply reducing, or cutting, activity - others are taking more radical action, typically devolving their arts services and facilities to independent trusts or commercial operators.
+However, in some cases local authorities are simply reducing, or cutting, activity - others are taking more radical action, typically devolving their arts services and facilities to independent trusts or commercial operators.